vedantwpatil/SecondBrain/6 - Atomic Notes/Longest Consecutive Sequence.md

 ```

-### Explaination:
+### Explanation:

 After visualizing the problem we can realize how to create sequences and then evaluate the longest sequence.
-We checked to see if the current value had a preceeding value and if it doesnt we know that it is the start of a sequence, we then keep checking if there are proceeding values in our array by adding the start of the sequence to the length.
+We checked to see if the current value had a preceding value and if it doesn't we know that it is the start of a sequence, we then keep checking if there are proceeding values in our array by adding the start of the sequence to the length.
 We then get the biggest value out of the length of that current sequence and compare it to the longest sequence we've found.